 One of the most precious resources in any crisis is time, especially in the face of a pandemic.
 While additional time can’t be fabricated, Flanders’ biopharmaceutical industry has the next best thing: one of the world’s fastest clinical trial approval systems.
 What’s more, as Flanders is home to production sites and headquarters of virtually every major pharma firm in the world, it’s only obvious that some industry leaders are calling on the region’s expertise as they work on treatments and vaccines.

-In anticipation of a cure and vaccine, it’s vital to test patients for coronavirus as smoothly as possible.
+In the meantime, it remains vital to make the process of testing patients for coronavirus as smooth as possible.
 To speed up the process, British life sciences firm LGC has started working with UgenTec, a scale-up from Flanders that develops lab software.
 “With our software, one test can be done in minutes, without the chance of human error,” explains COO Wouter Uten.
 “Labs can thus process large volumes without having to call in extra staff.
 The data processed by our software is collected anonymously in a central database and offers vital insights into how and where the virus is spreading.”

 Such ‘borderless’ collaboration is the path toward halting the coronavirus outbreak.
 After all, “in a time of crisis, the peoples of the world must rush to get to know each other,” as Latin American poet José Martí wrote.
 This credo rings more than true at the European Federation of Pharmaceutical Industries & Associations (EFPIA).
 Headquartered in Brussels, the capital of both Belgium and Flanders, EFPIA has now reached out to the European Innovative Medicines Initiative (IMI).
 Together, they are working on potential actions to support collaborative research programs to fast-track the development of therapeutics even more.